Blockchain glossary: Every crypto phrase you need to know

 DAO

 Decentralized exchanges are used to buy and trade cryptocurrencies.
-Unlike typical exchanges, these use peer-to-peer transcations that circumvent any centralized authority.
+Unlike typical exchanges, these use peer-to-peer transactions that circumvent any centralized authority.
 These include Uniswap and Sushiswap.

-Short for "degenerate," similar to "apeing."
+Short for "degenerate," similar to aping.
 A "degen play" or "being a degen" means investing in something without doing due diligence.

 DeFi